-2. General Exception
+General Exception

-- 2.1 Subject to the rules below regarding Special Urgency and Major Emergencies below, if a matter which is likely to be a Key Decision has not been advertised for a minimum of 28 clear days on the Council's website, then the decision may still be taken if: - a.
+- 3.1 Subject to the rules regarding Special Urgency and Major Emergencies below, if a matter which is likely to be a Key Decision has not been advertised for a minimum of 28 clear days on the Council's website, then the decision may still be taken if: - a.
 The decision must be taken by such a date that it is impracticable to defer the decision until it has been possible for 28 clear days' notice to be given; - b.
-The Monitoring Officer has informed the Chairman of the PPI Committee (in its capacity as the overview and scrutiny committee) in advance in writing and made copies of that notice available to the public at the offices of the Council; and on the Council's website; and - c.
+The Monitoring Officer has informed the Chairman of the PPI Committee (in its capacity as the overview and scrutiny committee) in advance in writing that the taking of the decision cannot be reasonably deferred and should not be subject to 'Call-In' and made copies of that notice available to the public at the offices of the Council; and on the Council's website; and - c.
 At least 5 clear days have elapsed since the Monitoring Officer complied with Rules a. and b. above

-3. Special Urgency
+Special Urgency

-3.1 If the rule below regarding Major Emergency does not apply and, by virtue of the date by which a decision must be taken the General Exception rule above cannot be followed and the 5 clear days' notice of the decision cannot be given then the decision can only be taken if the decision taker (if an individual) or the Chairman of the body making the decision, obtains the agreement of the Leader and the Chairman of the PPI Committee (in its capacity as the overview and scrutiny committee) that the taking of the decision cannot be reasonably deferred.
+3.2 If the rule below regarding Major Emergency does not apply and, by virtue of the date by which a decision must be taken the General Exception rule above cannot be followed and the 5 clear days' notice of the decision cannot be given then the decision can only be taken if the decision taker (if an individual) or the Chairman of the body making the decision, obtains the agreement of the Leader and the Chairman of the PPI Committee (in its capacity as the overview and scrutiny committee) that the taking of the decision cannot be reasonably deferred and should not be subject to 'Call-In'.
 Notice in writing of the application to the Chairman of the PPI Committee must be published on the Council's website and copies made available to the public at the offices of the Council.
-If there is no Chairman of the Chairman of the Chairman is unable to act, then the agreement of the Chairman of the Summary of the Council, or in their absence the Vice Chairman of the Council will suffice.
+If there is no Chairman of the Chairman of t